 ans = 8.881784197001252e-16

 nicely demonstrating the increasing distance of floating point numbers numbers with increasing distance from zero.
-The range of the available floating-point numbers in F is limited to realmin and realmax, the smallest and largest possible number.
+The range of the available floating-point numbers in a computer is limited to realmin and realmax, the smallest and largest possible number.
 Values outside this range are displayed as -Inf and +Inf.
 Using

 ans = 2.225073858507201e-308 ans = 1.797693134862316e+308